Gabrielle Fernandez

 Research

-First, I needed to find if Americans still subscribe to the concept of the American Dream.
+I needed to find if Americans still subscribe to the concept of the American Dream.
 In this context, I define the American Dream as the promise of equal opportunity and attainable prosperity through hard work in the United States.

 “The discrepancy between rich and poor in the US makes it very hard to climb.
 Add the fact that people can be hampered by things totally out of their control, like disease, for which they are financially penalized to a much higher degree in the US than in many other places.”